Illinois high school girls basketball polls

 |NR

-Others receiving votes: Illini Bluffs 11, Centralia Christ Our Rock 9, Concord Triopia 3.
+Others receiving votes: Altamont 9, Centralia Christ Our Rock 8, Annawan 3, Concord Triopia 1.

 Comments